Boraqchin (wife of Ögedei)

 The earliest known Sino-Mongolian inscription, from 1240, mentions a "Yeke Qadun" or "Great empress".
 Some scholars have identified this figure with Boraqchin, while others argue that the inscription refers to Ögedei Khan's second wife, Töregene Khatun.

+In popular culture

+A fictionalized version of Boraqchin features as a key antagonist to the protagonist in the 2021 manga series A Witch's Life in Mongol which was adapted into an anime television series in 2026.